dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 UPDATE products SET stock = stock - 3 WHERE id = 1;
 ```

-This time the `UPDATE` statement did work because you still had 5 pieces of Jeans at the time of the order.
+This time the `UPDATE` statement did work because you still had 5 pairs of jeans at the time of the order.

+## Step 2:
 Now you can save the changes permanently to the database using the `COMMIT` statement:

 ```